Fort Breendonk: Daily life in the camp

 All the prisoners were subjected to forced labour.
 The camp authorities wanted the earth that had covered much of the Fort to be removed and shifted to build a high bank around the camp to hide it from outside view.
 In the few years Fort Breendonk was used by the Nazis, 250,000 m3 of soil covering the fort were removed by the prisoners by hand at a gruelling pace.
-Prisoners only had hand tools to complete this enormous task and the soil had to be transported to the outer wall via hand carts on a narrow gauge railway system.
-The ground in the camp was often very soggy causing the rails to sink away in the mud.
-Prisoners were then expected to move by hand the carts filled with dirt, pushing and dragging them back and forth over a distance of more than 300 meters.
+Prisoners had only hand tools to complete this enormous task and the soil had to be transported to the outer wall via hand carts on a narrow gauge railway system.
+The ground in the camp was often very soggy, causing the rails to sink away into the mud.
+Prisoners were expected to move by hand the carts filled with dirt, pushing and dragging them back and forth over a distance of more than 300 meters.
 This regime was imposed for over 12 hours a day, seven days a week, even in the worst of weather conditions.
 Orders were given only in German, so inmates were forced to learn the basic commands rather quickly or otherwise be punished for failure to obey orders.
 Prisoners were also forced to salute and stand to attention every time a guard passed.

 Accommodation in the fort consisted of the old barracks.
 Built from thick stone, without windows and with only minimal ventilation, these were extremely cold and damp.
-Each barrack room only had a small coal burning stove, and providing sufficient heating was nearly impossible.
-Rooms were originally designed for no more than 38 people, but frequently housed over 50 inmates sleeping in three-tier bunk beds on straw mattresses.
+Each barrack room had only a small coal burning stove, and providing sufficient heating was nearly impossible.
+Rooms were originally designed for no more than 38 people, but frequently housed more than 50 inmates sleeping in three-tier bunk beds on straw mattresses.
 The top bunks were highly prized.
-Inmates only had a single small bucket per room for a toilet during the night, and many of the sick and weakened inmates simply allowed their waste to drop down to the lower levels.
+A single small bucket per room was provided for a toilet during the night.
+Many of the sick and weakened inmates simply allowed their waste to drop down to the lower levels.
 This caused much fighting between inmates, which was probably what the guards wanted.